Skip to main content

 Muziekgebouw

 Not quite free, but very nearly so, the Muziekgebouw regularly hosts one-hour lunchtime concerts featuring students and professional musicians.
 The Muziekgebouw aan 't IJ is one of Amsterdam's pioneers in contemporary music as well as jazz, classical, and electronic.
 This is the place to be if you'd like to enjoy music by a new generation of international and local musicians.
-The lunchtime concert can also be enjoyed for free if you book one of the Dutch-spoken guided tours that offer a behind-the-scenes look at the Muziekgebouw.

 De Thomas

-You'd be hard-pressed to recognise the exterior of the unassuming De Thomas church on the edge of Zuidas as one of the highlights of post-second-World-War Dutch architecture.
+You'd be hard-pressed to recognise the exterior of the unassuming De Thomas church on the edge of Zuidas as one of the highlights of post-Second World War Dutch architecture.
 Yet this church is an art object in more ways than one.
 Take in the brutalist surroundings of the church during one of the bi-monthly Tuesday lunchtime concerts.
 The half-hour concerts highlight classical musicians and ensembles, while De Thomas also hosts various showings, theatre performances and poetry hours.

 De Waalse Kerk